 National Health Service Corps Scholarship - The NHSC Scholarship Program is a competitive scholarship open to eligible students in a variety of primary health care disciplines who have career goals that include practicing in underserved areas.
 Scholarships are awarded in exchange for a student's commitment to practice in a community with a current shortage of health professionals.
 NHSC Scholars receive payment of tuition and fees for up to 4 years of education; 12 monthly stipend payments per year of scholarship support; and payment of other reasonable expenses, such as books, supplies, and equipment in exchange for their commitment to serve in a community in need.
 Website: nhsc.hrsa.gov/scholarships/overview/index.html.
 Deadline is early May.

 National Italian American Foundation Scholarship Program - The NIAF will award scholarships and grants to outstanding students in the summer for use during the following academic year.
-The awards will be made on the basis of academic merit and will be divided between Italian American student who demonstrate outstanding potential and high academic achievements and those students from any ethnic background majoring or minoring in Italian American students or a related field and who demonstrate outstanding potential and high academic achievements.
+The awards will be made on the basis of academic merit and will be divided between two groups of students.
 Scholarship awards range from $2,000 - $12,000.
-Deadline is mid-March.
-Website: www.niaf.org/scholarships/about.asp.
+Deadline is early-March.
+Website: www.niaf.org/programs/scholarships/

 Navy Health Professions Scholarship Program - The Navy Health Professions Scholarship benefits include full tuition and books, required fees and a monthly stipend.
 After graduation, you will automatically become an officer of the Navy Medical Corps and practice your specialty in more than 100 ports of call around the world.
 For more information, contact